TheTechnobear/MetaMorph/docs/readme.md

 ## Support & Contact
 You can find me (@TheTechnobear) on polyexpression.com, a forum dedicated to expressive controllers.
 This where you will find a good number of Eigenharp players too :)

 Forum : https://community.polyexpression.com

+if you would like to support me, for my efforts on this (and other) projects, you can buy me a coffee via ko-fi : [here](https://ko-fi.com/thetechnobear)

 ## Download & installation